-Hotpots are a wonderful traditional Chinese way of eating: friends and family gather around a bubbling pot of broth on a portable stove with plates of meat, seafood, and vegetables ready to be cooked in the soup.
-This is communal dining at its best, and the most memorable conversations are made over dunking fresh ingredients into hot, savory soup followed by dipping them into sauces.
+Hotpots are an exquisite traditional Chinese way of eating: friends and family gather around a bubbling pot of broth on a conveyable stove with plates of meat, seafood, and vegetables able to be cooked within the soup.
+This is communal dining at its best, and the most memorable conversations are made over dunking fresh ingredients into hot, savoury soup followed by dipping them into sauces.

-My sister, she is easily addicted to a hobby or a kind of food.
-While Angela fell in love with “Hai Di Lao” Prawn Paste at first sight despite her mild allergy with prawns.
-She still fell in love with eating them and we have them whenever we are there.
+My sister is definitely easily obsessed with a hobby or a sort of food.
+While Angela fell dotty with “Hai Di Lao” Prawn Paste initially sight despite her mild allergy to prawns.
+She still fell loving about eating them and that we have them whenever we are there.
 But because we are not wealthy and cannot afford to visit Hai Di Lao every week, we decide to recreate it based on what we taste and see.

 Ways of Serving